 Baruah et al. have proposed an EDF-based approach called EDF-VD [10] for scheduling implicit-deadline mixedcriticality sporadic task sets.
 EDF-VD splits the period of each high-criticality task into two parts.
-In essence, during the schedulability analysis one part is treated as the period in low-criticality mode, and the other part as the period in highcriticality mode.
+In essence, during the schedulability analysis one part is treated as the period in low-criticality mode, and the other part as the period in high-criticality mode.
 The task set is then considered schedulable if the utilization of the (modified) task set is sufficiently low.
+In EDF-VD, different deadlines are used in different criticality modes, similar to how EDF is used in this paper.